-Some key factors from the "Cloud is more efficient than your own DC" debate.
+Some key takeaways from the "Cloud is more efficient than your own DC" debate.

 During the PLNOG conference, my team member participated in an “Oxford debate” called “Cloud is more efficient than your own DC”.
 Even though he’s joined the opposition (DC enthusiasts) he and the rest of the participants turned their attention to some key factors, which I’d like to sum up: